Best Practices for Sustainable Forest Management in Finland

 The development of Best Practices for Sustainable Forest Management in Finland has been carried out by Tapio(external link) for several decades.
-The primary target of these Best Practices is to support management decisions among the small private forest owners – who own 60% of the Finnish forest land and who generate some 83% of the annual roundwood removals.
+The primary target of these Best Practices is to support management decisions among private forest owners.

 The Best Practices are continuously updated in order to reflect the most recent scientific knowledge and societal values among the key stakeholders as well as the main targets set by the Finnish national forest policy.
 The development work related to the Best Practices is financed by the Ministry of Agriculture and Forestry.

-Even if the Finnish forest legislation allows a wide range of regimes to be applied to different forest management goals, the challenge to a forest owner is the plethora of options available.
+The Finnish forest legislation allows a wide range of regimes to be applied to different forest management goals.
+The challenge to a forest owner is the plethora of options available.
 This is where the Best Practices come to help decision making.
 The Best Practices also serve the needs of different forestry professionals and entrepreneurs by providing a tool and support for forest management planning and related extension services.